 Timeshare units often offer more than your usual hotel room.
 They may be larger, more like a holiday home than a hotel, and include a kitchen and other utilities you wouldn’t usually get.

-Although the benefit of having a fixed unit in a fixed destination appeals to many timeshare members, there are also those who like the opportunity to be part of an exchange programme.
+Although the benefit of having a fixed unit in a fixed destination appeals to many timeshare members, there are also those who like the opportunity to be part of an exchange program.
 This allows you to exchange your timeshare week or unit with another at a different resort and/or destination, meaning you can be assured of the quality from an affiliated resort or even upgrade to a better unit than you’re used to with timeshare points.

 4. Deeded Timeshares